 Your Feedback score can also be a useful selling tool.
 Smart customers will check a seller’s ratings before making a purchase.
 Therefore, higher ratings mean more sales.

 How Customers See eBay Seller Stars and Feedback Scores

 Your Feedback score appears on each of your items’ listings.
-Once you have a Feedback score of at least 10, it also comes with a colored star that hints at how successful you’ve been.
+Once you have a Feedback score of at least 10, you'll also see a colored eBay star that hints at how successful you’ve been.

-In the image above, you can see that our eBay seller account, Car Part Kings, has a purple shooting star in the seller information box.
-That indicates that we have a Feedback score of at least 50,000.
+In the image above, you can see that the eBay seller account has a purple shooting star in the seller information box.
+That indicates that they have a Feedback score of at least 50,000.

 Customers can also click on a Feedback score to see detailed seller ratings.